 When mom passed the dreaded 6-month mark, we took a time-out to celebrate.
 See Mom's Prognosis to understand the significance of the 6-month date.
 And it was about that time that I realized her cancer story was no longer just a "short" story, but rather a novel!
 Exciting news for any pancreatic cancer patient!

 Each pancreatic cancer story is unique.
-This disease affects young and old, the wealthy and the poor, celebrities and nobodies.
+This disease affects young and old, the rich and the poor, celebrities and ordinary, everyday, hardworking men and women.
 But each one must walk the journey laid out before them.
 In that, we are all so much alike, struggling with the same fears, decisions, and hopes as we take each step along the way.

 We've put together this Cancer Timeline as a way to document mom's journey.
 And hopefully a way to encourage other pancreatic cancer patients.
 It's brief and to the point, everything in a nutshell.